tylerwhitlock50/roi_calculator/SETUP_GUIDE.md

 3. **Set Up Organization**
    - After signing in, you'll be prompted to create or join an organization
+   - **Create a new organization**: Enter your organization name
+   - **Join an existing organization**: Use an invite code from your admin
-   - Create a new organization or use an invite code
+   - After creating an organization, you'll see the invite code to share with team members

 4. **Create Your First Product Idea**
    - Use the "Create New Project" button